-The diagnosis of the current situation along the corridor indicated the necessity to improve the connectivity between the railway stations and with the city centre and the surrounding areas as part of the integration of the area into Kochi's urban space.
+The diagnosis of the current situation along the corridor indicated the necessity to improve the connectivity between the railway stations, the city centre, and the surrounding areas as part of integrating the area into Kochi's urban space.
 The current unsafe and uninviting conditions further accentuated the need for improved urban management.